SumantaKS/Spring-Boot-3-REST-API/README.md

-# REST API with CRUD implementation built using Spring/Spring Boot
+# REST API with CRUD implementation built using Spring/Spring Boot that connects to a database
 A REST API for an Employee Directory

 Developed on: